Simulation Module (-S)

 Results Options

-Below are options to define the results to add to a simulation directory.
-The results can be new results defined from the simulation inputs (tess, mesh, …) and simulation results, or subresults (such as vector or tensor components).
-It is also possible to import results for files.
+Below are options to manipulate (add, remove or update) the results of a simulation directory.
+New results can be computed from the simulation inputs (tess, mesh, …), existing siumulation results, or be loaded from a file.
 Any result can also be assigned a name alongside its expression.
-2 Results of element-based entities (including elset
+[2] Results of element-based entities (including elset

 and mesh

-) are computed from the mesh (in the case of known variables) or by volume-weighted averaging of the element results (if they exist), in this order of priority.
+) are computed from the mesh in the case of known variables, or from the element results (when they exist), in this order of priority.

 - -res{cell,tess,node,elt,elset,mesh,<entity>} <res1>,<res2>,...

-Specify the results to add, remove or update.
-Provide as argument
+Specify the results to add, remove or update, using

 <res>